 Throwback Thursday Photo, Kearney Cotton Mill

 Take a peek inside the Kearney Cotton Mill in today’s Throwback Thursday Photograph.
 Construction on the Mill started in 1890 by the Cumnock brothers (A. G., John, J. W., George W., and Walter), cotton manufacturers from the East.
-Total floor space of the completed mill was 89,587 square feet.
-Total cost of the mill and the equipment was $400,000.
+The total floor space of the completed mill was 89,587 square feet.
+The total cost of the mill and the equipment was $400,000.